Yemelyan Yaroslavsky: Atheist activist

 Late in 1922, Yaroslavsky created a new role for himself, as the Soviet Union's foremost anti-religious propagandist.
 He performed this function for nearly two decades, until the German invasion of the USSR when Stalin turned to the Russian Orthodox church for help in the war effort.

 In the fall of 1922, the Central Committee of the Russian Communist Party established a new standing committee, the "Committee on the Execution of the Decree Separating Church and State" (unofficially known as the "Anti-Religious Commission"), granted "full authority in general leadership and policy in regard to religion and the church and development of party directives on issues of anti-religious propaganda."
 Although a body of limited power, the Anti-Religious Commission marked the first step towards an official Bolshevik policy of systematic religious extermination and anti-religious propaganda.

 Trotsky claimed that Yaroslavsky was put in charge of this campaign while Lenin was absent through illness and that when he returned he rebuked Molotov for sanctioning it, saying: "Don't you know what Yaroslavsky is?
 It's enough to make a chicken laugh.
 He will never be able to manage this work."

-Yaroslavsky's chaired the Militant League of the Godless, and edited its principle journal Bezbozhnik.
+Yaroslavsky's chaired the League of the Militant Godless, and edited its principal journal Bezbozhnik.
 At different times, he also edited other anti-religious periodicals.